TomClabault/HIPRT-Path-Tracer/README.md

 - HDR Environment map + importance sampling using
 	- CDF-inversion binary search
 - Emissive geometry light sampling
+- Nested dielectrics support
-- Automatic nested dielectrics support \[Ray Tracing Gems, 2019\]
+	- Automatic handling as presented in \[Ray Tracing Gems, 2019\]
-	- Algorithm adapted to also support priorities as proposed in \[Simple Nested Dielectrics in Ray Traced Images, Schmidt, 2002\]
+	- Handling with priorities as proposed in \[Simple Nested Dielectrics in Ray Traced Images, Schmidt, 2002\]
 - Per-pixel adaptive sampling
 - Texture support for all the parameters of the BSDF
 - Normal mapping